oseifrimpongg/airbnb-clone-project/README.md

 ---

 > Security is not optional.
 It’s a foundational requirement to protect user trust, ensure platform stability, and comply with good engineering and ethical standards.

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) are key practices that automate the software development lifecycle.
+In this project, CI/CD ensures that code changes are continuously tested, built, and deployed without manual intervention, improving both speed and reliability.

+### What It Does

+- **Continuous Integration (CI):** Every time new code is pushed, automated checks (such as tests, linting, or security scans) run to catch errors early.
+- **Continuous Deployment (CD):** Once code passes CI checks, it is automatically built and deployed to the production or staging environment, ensuring users always get the latest version without manual redeploys.

+### Tools Used

+- **GitHub Actions:** Automates workflows such as testing and deployment every time new code is committed.
+- **Docker:** Packages the application and its dependencies into a container, ensuring consistency across development, staging, and production environments.

+---

+> Integrating CI/CD not only reduces human error but also enables rapid, stable development — making it possible to deliver updates continuously and confidently.